 If the catch operation contains both from and sender clause, the variable or parameter referenced in the sender clause shall be type compatible with the template in the from clause.

+NOTE 2: An error due to a type mismatch may happen if the types in the receive part are not present or not compatible to the types in the assignment part.

 When assigning implicitly decoded exception fields (by using the @decoded modifier) in cases where the value or template to be matched uses the MatchDecodedContent (decmatch) matching for the parameter to be stored, the type of the template in the MatchDecodedContent matching shall be type-compatible to the type of the variable the decoded field is stored into.